exakat/exakat/docs/Rules.rst

        $text .= $line;
    }

-   // quick unsafe one-liner : using bzclose on an unchecked resource bzclose(bzopen('file'));
+   // unsafe one-liner : using bzclose on an unchecked resource bzclose(bzopen('file'));

    ?>